zinuok/Xavier_NX/README.md

 $ sudo service teamviewerd start
 ```

-+ **Adding aarch64 architecture info**
++ **Adding aarch64 architecture info**<br>
-If you try to execute teamviewer, 'unknown architecture 'aarch64'' error will occur.
-You have to add the architecture info.<br>
+If you try to execute teamviewer, 'unknown architecture 'aarch64'' error will occur. <br>
+To avoid this problem, you have to add the architecture info.<br>
 <br>
 access 'tvw_main' and change "( armv7l )" to "( armv71 | aarch64 )".
 Make sure to 'space' between them.
 ```